Fostering Resiliency in the Aftermath of COVID-19: the Boys & Girls Clubs of Greater Houston

 BGCGH serves more than 30,000 youth in the Greater Houston area.
 In recent years, Houston youth have been significantly impacted by weather events (e.g., hurricanes, freezes), the ongoing COVID-19 pandemic, and a heightened awareness of racial tension and inequities.
 In response, BGCGH created a “Blue Ribbon Panel,” convened and facilitated by The Hackett Center, to develop a strategic approach to youth resilience programming in the aftermath of COVID-19 and other adverse experiences.

-The Blue Ribbon Panel identified a set of guiding principles, and decided that any strategy, program, or intervention BGCGH planned to implement should be:
+During the Blue Ribbon Panel, The Hackett Center identified a set of guiding principles, and decided that any strategy, program, or intervention BGCGH planned to implement should be:

 - Operated through a “whole child and whole family” lens